Twitter Stock Analysis (NYSE:TWTR)

 Should you buy TWTR stock?

-- The company has a healthy free cash flow margin of 20.7%.
+- The company has a good Free Cash Flow (FCF) margin of 20.7%.

 Should you sell TWTR stock?

-- Twitter registered a negative operating margin of -14.5% (average) over the Trailing Twelve Months (TTM).
+- Twitter reported an average operating margin of -14.5% over the Last Twelve Months (LTM).

-- Twitter registered an average TTM Net loss of -18.1%.
+- Twitter posted an average Net loss of -18.1% in the last twelve months.

 - Twitter is debt laden and has a high debt/equity ratio of 0.37.

-- TWTR stock is trading at a PS multiple of 4.3, which is a negative when compared to the Internet Software industry average multiple of 2.6.
+- The company is trading at a price to sales multiple of 4.1, which is higher in comparison to the Internet Software industry average of 2.6, making TWTR stock expensive.

 Twitter has been a momentum stock as can be seen from Twitter stock price history, driven more by market sentiments and expectations of future growth and buyouts, rather than financial strength.
 Our Twitter share analysis indicates a very risky proposition with very high price to sales ratio and non-existent price to earnings ratio, as Twitter is yet to report any net profits.
 Our stock analysts find twitter stock to be a very risky proposition.